 - Chocktaw Hall

-You really can’t go wrong with any of them and there’s something to be said with touring some of the lesser-known mansions.
+You really can’t go wrong with any of them, and there’s something to be said with touring some of the lesser-known mansions.

 Walk Along the Mississippi River in Bluff Park

 There’s a pedestrian bridge you can walk across and a pretty gazebo.
-Watch the riverboats cruise the river and take a leisurely stroll down the path to enjoy the pretty view.
+Watch the riverboats cruise the river and take a stroll down the path to enjoy the pretty view.

 Drive the Natchez Trace

-The Natchez Trace is a trail that was used by the Native Americans in this area for hundreds of years.
+The Natchez Trace is a trail used by the Native Americans in this area for hundreds of years.
 It connects Natchez to Nashville.
 The Natchez Trace, or “the Trace,” as it’s often called locally, was later used by European and American explorers and traders in the late 18th and early 19th centuries.